T. S. B. Sally: Later life

 Following his retirement he served as the first secretary general of The Sri Lanka Malay Confederation (SLAMAC); Vice president/patron- Colombo Malay Cricket Club; General secretary- Sri Lanka Malay Association; president- Sri Lanka- Indonesia Friendship Association (SLIFA); treasurer- Sri Lanka- Malaysia Friendship Association; chairman- Welfare Grants Committee, Sri Lanka Ex-Servicemen's Association (SLESA); representative member (Defence)- Organisation of Professional Associations of Sri Lanka (OPA); committee member- Sri Lanka Malay Association Rupee Fund; president- Association of Retired Flag Rank Officers (ARFRO) and president- Manning Lux Residencies.

 Illness and death

 Brigadier Sally was hospitalised in June 2012 after suffering a stroke, which left him disabled on the right side of his body, and was in bed throughout this time.
 He died on 3 August 2012 at the Military Hospital, Horton Place, Colombo 7.
 At the age of 88, he was the oldest surviving officer in the armed forces from World War II.
-He was given a military funeral with full honours consisting of a Twentyone gun salute.
+He was given a military funeral with full honours consisting of a 21 gun salute.